swarmpit/swarmpit/README.md

 ## Development

 Swarmpit is written purely in Clojure and utilizes React on front-end.
-CouchDB is just used to store data, that cannot be stored directly in Docker API.
+CouchDB is used to store data, that cannot be stored directly in Docker API.

-Everything about building Swarmpit and setting up development environment can be found in [CONTRIBUTING.md](CONTRIBUTING.md)
+Everything about building, issue reporting and setting up development environment can be found in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Demo

 [![Try in PWD](https://cdn.rawgit.com/play-with-docker/stacks/cff22438/assets/images/button.png)](http://play-with-docker.com?stack=/swarmpit/swarmpit/latest)

 Deploys Swarmpit to play-with-docker sandbox.
-Use the following credentials for Swarmpit: `admin/admin`
+Use the following credentials to login: `admin/admin`

 <kbd>
   <img src="http://swarmpit.io/img/demo-screen-1.gif?r1">